 How to sign-up:

-- Login to the Student Portal (you must be a current registered student of Plymouth College of Art)
+- Log in to Connect 2 (you must be a current registered student of Plymouth College of Art)

-- Click on the Workshop Wednesdays link to see which activities are available.
+- Click on the Workshop Wednesdays link in the 'Book by Category' drop-down.

 - Book your chosen Workshop via Connect2.